endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 <TIMESTAMP>_<SESSION>_<COUNTER>
 ```

-Furthermore, because S3's `list-objects-v2` operation can only query in ascending lexicographical order, and its more efficient for the algorithm to look backwards in descending order, both the timestamp and counter elements are encoded with a reverse lexicanographically ordered string.
-Key length is a limited resource, so we use a Javascripts native base-32 string representation, padded and subtracted from the max value to reverse the directions
+Furthermore, because S3's `list-objects-v2` operation can only query in ascending lexicographical order, and its more efficient for the algorithm to look backwards in descending order, both the timestamp and counter elements are encoded with a reverse lexicographically ordered string.
+Key length is a limited resource, so we use a Javascript's native base-32 string representation, padded and subtracted from the max value to reverse the directions

 ```js
 export const uint2strDesc = (num: number, bits: number): string => {